 Massage therapists want you to feel safe and present during a massage and are happy to make changes to ensure this throughout the session.
 They are trained to encourage an open line of communication at all times, and expect feedback and information before, during, and after your session.
 You have the right to make adjustments, or even stop the session, at any point in time.

 Once the massage is finished, your therapist will answer any additional questions you may have, invite feedback, and discuss goals for your next massage should you choose to rebook.
-At times, “massage brain” comes into play, which simply means that you are in a deeply relaxed state and may be too ensconced in the experience to think of any questions.
+Sometimes “massage brain” comes into play, which simply means that you are in a deeply relaxed state and may be too ensconced in the experience to think of any questions.

 Deep tissue massage precautions

-Because massage is not able to detoxify the body in any way, coming in sick for a massage not only can overtax the client’s already-compromised system, but is also inconsiderate for the therapist’s health and well-being.
+Because massage is not able to detoxify the body in any way, coming in sick for a massage not only can overtax the your already-compromised system, but is also inconsiderate for the therapist’s health and well-being.

-If you have an underlying chronic health condition, it is always advised to seek the guidance of a medical professional or treating physician to ensure that deep tissue massage is safe and will not create additional concerns.
-Unless a massage therapist has a qualifying medical degree, they are not legally able to diagnose any conditions the client may have.
+If you have an underlying chronic health condition, it’s always advised to seek the guidance of a medical professional or treating physician to ensure that deep tissue massage is safe and won’t create additional concerns.
+Unless a massage therapist has a qualifying medical degree, they’re not legally able to diagnose any conditions you may have.

 Alice Sanvito, a notable evidence-based massage therapist, stated, “If a woman is not restricted from normal activities due to other complications, it is not necessary to deny her massage during her first or any trimester.”

 Using common-sense precautions and seeking knowledgeable practitioners will ensure a safe and effective experience for clients.

 How to find the best deep tissue massage near you

 Seeking therapists who are evidence-informed in their practices can help to ensure they are meeting the needs of their clients and using sound judgments with their skill sets.
-Whether it is to relieve tensions from athletics or getting relief from chronic pain, finding a therapist that specializes in the deep tissue massage techniques you need will ensure the best session possible.
+Whether it’s to relieve tensions from working out or chronic pain, finding a therapist that specializes in the deep tissue massage techniques you need will ensure the best session possible.

 Professional organizations such as the American Massage Therapy Association or Associated Bodywork and Massage Professionals often have available member resources and they usually check the qualifications of the therapists listed on their sites.

-While there are a few states that do not require formal training for massage, it is preferable to look for therapists who have formal training in massage and will provide care in a safe and effective manner.
-This ensures that you are receiving care by a therapist who is knowledgeable pathology, anatomy, massage ethics, and regulations.
+While there are a few states that don’t require formal training for massage, you shouldlook for therapists who have formal training in massage and will provide care in a safe and effective manner.
+This ensures that you’re receiving care by a therapist who is knowledgeable pathology, anatomy, massage ethics, and regulations.

 on’t be afraid to call and ask questions that may not be offered on the therapist’s website.
-It is okay to ask how many years they have been in practice, ask about general philosophy and specialties, and what type of training they have.
+It’s okay to ask how many years they have been in practice, ask about general philosophy and specialties, and what type of training they have.